shreeshjha/shreeshjha.github.io/index.md

 <p style="margin:0;"><b>Quantum Research Intern</b><br>
 July 2021 - Present</p>
 <ul style="margin-left: -1.4em;">
-  <li>Working on compiling academic resources and reading materials available on quantum computing and classify them as per
+  <li>Created and analysed academic resources and reading materials available on quantum computing and classify them as per
 their complexity for QMap.</li>
-  <li>Creating quantum computing learning path for the QMap
+  <li>Created quantum computing learning path for the QMap website, which is published as a subdomain of QWorld.</li>
-website, that is published as a subdomain of QWorld.</li>
+  <li>Reviewed research papers on the efforts to promote / improve
-  <li>Reviewing research papers on the efforts to promote / improve quantum computing community</li>
+quantum computing community and summarized it for beginners quantum computing path</li>
 </ul>

 <h3 style="margin-bottom:2px;">Google Code-in 2018</h3>